ninjaprox/NVActivityIndicatorView/README.md

 ## Cocoapods

-Install Cocoapods if need be
+Install Cocoapods if need be.

 ```bash
 $ gem install cocoapods
 ```

-Add NVActivityIndicatorView in your `Podfile`
+Add `NVActivityIndicatorView` in your `Podfile`.

 ```bash
 use_frameworks!